microsoft/FluidFramework/common/lib/common-definitions/BREAKING.md

 ### Deprecate ITelemetryProperties

 The `ITelemetryProperties` interface has been deprecated from `logger.ts` in `@fluid-framework/common-definitions`.
-The property will be repurposed in the next major release to support flat arrays and objects.
+The property will be repurposed in the next major release for the Fluid Framework's internal logging APIs to support flat arrays and objects.
 Please migrate all usage to `ITelemetryBaseProperties` instead.
+Note that `ITelemetryBaseProperties` also allows `null` values, as compared to `ITelemetryProperties` which did not.

 ```diff
 - const event: ITelemetryProperties = {};